Call of Duty 3: British/French Resistance campaign

-Canadian Campaign
+Canadian campaign

-In the Canadian campaign, the player controls Private Joseph Cole of The Argyll and Sutherland Highlanders of Canada, led by veteran Lieutenant Jean-Guy Robichaud.
+In the Canadian campaign, the player controls Private Joseph Cole of The Argyll and Sutherland Highlanders of Canada, who is in an infantry platoon led by WW1 veteran Lieutenant Jean-Guy Robichaud and his second-in-command, Sergeant Jonathan Callard.
+The platoon is part of the 4th Canadian (Armoured) Division.

-Near Tilly-la-Campagne, the platoon attacks a German artillery battery, before moving to capture a German-held industrial complex, holding off an enemy counterattack.
+Near Tilly-la-Campagne, as part of Operation Totalize, the platoon attacks South along the Falaise road.
+They destroy a German artillery battery, before moving to capture a German-held industrial complex, holding off an enemy counterattack.
 The platoon later clears a forested area near the Laison River of several anti-tank positions and a motor pool for Allied convoys to move through.
-While advancing with other units to relieve Polish forces defending Hill 262, Private Leslie Baron transfers to the Polish 1st Armored Division to replace their radio operator.
+While advancing with other units to relieve Polish forces defending Hill 262, Private Leslie Baron is assigned to the Polish 1st Armored Division to replace their radio operator.